mythril-forge/homebrew-spells/spells/cantrips/minor-illusion.md

 The image can't create sound, light, smell, or any other sensory effect.
 Physical interaction with the image reveals it to be an illusion, because things can pass through it.

-When a visual dynamic is animated, you can create a disjointed farce of motion, such as the roll of illusory dice, a dancing gnome, or some clever way to end the spell convincingly.
+When you animate a vision, you can create a disjointed farce of motion, such as the roll of illusory dice, a dancing gnome, or some clever way to end the spell convincingly.

 ### Sound
 If you create a sound, it originates at full volume from within a 5-foot-long cube.